Executive Summary

 Plotted development in Kollur/Mokila

 High risk, high reward.
-A 200 sqyd plot in Kollur (DTCP/HMDA approved) at ₹25,000–32,000/sqyd gives you raw land with 5–7 year appreciation optionality.
+A 200 sqyd plot in Kollur (DTCP/HMDA approved) at ₹25,000–32,000/sqyd.
 No rental income.
-Zero development costs for now.
-5-year upside: 100–180% IF infrastructure delivers as planned.
+5-year upside: 100–180% IF infrastructure delivers.
 Risk: high.
-This is a thesis-based bet on Hyderabad's continued expansion, not an income-generating asset.
+A thesis-based bet on Hyderabad's expansion, not an income-generating asset.

 About These Forecasts